 Community Forum in the San Francisco Mission District

 One of the cornerstones of effective oversight of law enforcement is active community input and engagement.
-OIPA and the BART Citizen Review Board have hosted a series of community forums around the Bay Area, and we would like to invite the public to our next forum in that series.
-We have found great value in the dialogue that has taken place at each of our previous events, and we look forward to the questions and discussions that will arise at our next one.
-Everyone is welcome to attend, and we have posted the details about the event below:
+OIPA and the BART Citizen Review Board have hosted a series of community forums around the Bay Area, the most recent of which took place in San Francisco at the Mission Cultural Center for Latino Arts.
+We have found great value in the dialogue that has taken place at every one of these events, and we look forward to continuing our series at a new location in the near future.
+Below is a flyer with information about our most recent forum, as well as a few pictures from the event:

 Recommendations on Procedures, Practices, and Training